Does getting a root canal work?

 Should I get an extraction instead?

 Extraction may seem like a more cost-effective and time-saving solution, but it should be a last resort.
 An extraction usually won’t be recommended by a dentist unless all other options have been exhausted.
-If the tooth has a poor prognosis, then extraction may be the best course of treatment.
+If the tooth has a poor prognosis, then extraction might be a great treatment option.
 However, many times a root canal can save your tooth and restore it back to normal function.
 It may be easy to think that you should save time and money by having the tooth pulled.
 However, there are other problems associated with extracting a tooth.

 When your natural tooth is in place, the bone in your jaw stays at a healthy level.
 When a tooth has been removed and is not replaced by a dental implant, surrounding bone will begin to disintegrate.
 This can potentially cause further tooth loss.
 Another reason for a root canal rather than extraction is when a tooth has been removed and is not replaced, the surrounding teeth will shift to try to fill the gap.
 Also, the teeth above or below the gap will ‘super erupt’ (grow down or up) in an attempt to fill the space.
 This can significantly change your bite and make chewing difficult.
 Whether it be a front or back tooth, having space can also make you self-conscious and less likely to want to smile and talk with confidence.